All you need to know for a trip to Rome in March. What to expect from the weather, what to pack and what to do in Rome in the spring

 Explora is Rome’s children’s museum and it is a wonderful place to explore with kids.
 In March, this is an exceptionally handy place to know for a rainy day or any time the weather doesn’t seem suitable for extended hours in the park

-Larn a traditional craft
+Learn a traditional craft

 Indoor activities can be a lifesaver in Rome on a rainy day and one we adored was an art class we took with the wonderful people of Arte al Sole. the one we chose was a mosaic making class which was perfect for crafty kids.

-Take a pizza-making class
+Take a pasta or pizza-making class

-For a hands on experience in typical Rome surrounding, we recommend a pizza class.
-With kids, we did just that with a local pizza class for families followed, of course, by tucking into our own creation.
+With kids, we did just that with a local pizza class for families followed, of course, by tucking into our own creation!
+Book here >>> pizza class for kids in Rome <<<

 You can find many more of our recommendations on great family tours in Rome here